Full-Time vs. Part-Time Employee Rights

 Full-Time Employment and Rights

 Under California Law, employees who work 40 hours a week are considered full-time employees.
-However, federal law does not uniformly define how many hours an employee must work to qualify as “full-time.”
+Many workers wonder how many hours are considered full-time under state and federal rules, but the answer can vary depending on the law in question.
+Federal law does not uniformly define how many hours an employee must work to qualify as “full-time.”
 Instead, federal benefits laws take different approaches to “full-time employment.”
 For example, under the Employee Retirement Income Security Act (ERISA), employees can opt into employer-provided retirement plans if they are a “full-time employee” working 1,000 hours or more in a year (slightly less than 19.5 hours per week).
 The Affordable Care Act (ACA) requires employers with 50 or more full-time employees to provide healthcare benefits to “full-time employees” working more than 30 hours in a workweek.

 Typically, in California, many full-time employees working over 32 hours often receive some or all of the following benefits: